 Should you be using Salesforce Campaigns or Pardot Campaigns?

 The simple answer is both, because they are useful for different things.
-Pardot Campaigns should be used to track the initial touchpoint of a Prospect so you can calculate a closed-loop ROI via the Pardot Campaigns Report.
-Salesforce Campaigns should be used to track multiple touch-points with a prospect so that multi-touch campaign attribution can be reported on via Salesforce.
+Pardot Campaigns should be used to track the initial touchpoint of a Prospect, so you can calculate a closed-loop ROI via the Pardot Campaigns Report.
+In contrast, Salesforce Campaigns should be used to track multiple touch-points with a prospect.
+This means that multi-touch campaign attribution can be reported on via Salesforce.